 We are a fabless semiconductor company that designs, develops and markets Very Fast static random access memories, or SRAMs, primarily for the networking and telecommunications markets.
 We are subject to the highly cyclical nature of the semiconductor industry, which has experienced significant fluctuations, often in connection with fluctuations in demand for the products in which semiconductor devices are used.
 Beginning in fiscal 2001, the networking and telecommunications markets experienced an extended period of severe contraction, during which our operating results sharply declined.
 Between fiscal 2004 and fiscal 2006, demand for networking and telecommunications equipment recovered.
 During the first three quarters of fiscal 2007, demand for such equipment accelerated and, as a result, our operating results improved.
 In the fourth quarter of fiscal 2007 and the first quarter of fiscal 2008, revenues again declined due, in part, to the implementation of a "lean manufacturing" program by our largest customer, Cisco Systems.
+Purchases by Cisco Systems' consignment warehouses and contract manufacturers increased in the four quarters ended June 30, 2008 compared to the two prior quarters and then declined again in the three quarters ended March 31, 2009.
+We expect that future direct and indirect sales to Cisco Systems will continue to fluctuate significantly on a quarterly basis.
+The worldwide credit crisis and the resulting economic impact on the end markets we serve adversely impacted our financial results for the two quarters ended March 31, 2009, and we expect that such fluctuations may significantly affect our operating results in future periods.
+However, with no debt, substantial liquidity and anticipated positive cash flows from operations, we believe we are in a better position than many other companies of our size.

 Revenues.
 Our revenues are derived primarily from sales of our Very Fast SRAM products.
-Sales to networking and telecommunications OEMs accounted for 70% to 80% of our net revenues during our last three fiscal years.
+Sales to networking and telecommunications OEMs accounted for 65% to 80% of our net revenues during our last three fiscal years.
 We also sell our products to OEMs that manufacture products for defense applications such as radar and guidance systems, for professional audio applications such as sound mixing systems, for test and measurement applications such as high-speed testers, for automotive applications such as smart cruise control and voice recognition systems, and for medical applications such as ultrasound and CAT scan equipment.

 As is typical in the semiconductor industry, the selling prices of our products generally decline over the life of the product.
 Our ability to increase net revenues, therefore, is dependent upon our ability to increase unit sales volumes of existing products and to introduce and sell new products with higher average selling prices in quantities sufficient to compensate for the anticipated declines in selling prices of our more mature products.
 Although we expect the average selling prices of individual products to decline over time, we believe that, over the next several quarters, our overall average selling prices will increase due to a continuing shift in product mix to a higher percentage of higher price, higher density products.
 Our ability to increase unit sales volumes is dependent primarily upon increases in customer demand but, particularly in periods of increasing demand, can also be affected by our ability to increase production through the availability of increased wafer fabrication capacity from TSMC, our wafer supplier, and our ability to increase the number of good integrated circuit die produced from each wafer through die size reductions and yield enhancement activities.